softwaremill/model_optimization/README.md

 the archive in to a directory of a directory named `data/` located in the directory with the cloned repository.

+## Supported models

+At the moment repository supports only a few of models from `torchvision` and `transformer` libraries.
+Supported models are:
+- ResNet18
+- VGG18
+- MobileNetV3 Large
+- BERT
+- T5
+- GPTNeo
+- custom FCN
+- custom CNN
+- custom LSTM

 ## Run

 To run benchmark run: